haiping1010/DeepBindPoc/Readme.txt

+All the result below are using the normalize by training A (normalize strategy 1)

 1. single mode
 ##assumes your protein and ligand files are in the jobxxx folder and named as xxx_protein.pdb, xxx_ligand.pdb, respectively